HiDeoo/Node-FSAPI/README.md

 # Node FileSystem API

 Node-FSAPI provides a RESTful (CRUD) server for interacting with remote file systems.
 It relies on GET (Read), POST (Create), PUT (Update), and DELETE (Delete) commands with a plain-language syntax.

+**This fork only includes the GET (Read) method.**

 ## Getting Started

 FSAPI provides a single-file `server.js` node controller with 2 core dependencies - [Restify](http://mcavage.github.io/node-restify)
 and [node-fs-extra](https://github.com/jprichardson/node-fs-extra).
 The file contains a `config` object which allows for easy configuration.

 ### Security